EpicOrange/riichi_advanced/documentation/american.md

   - Players may not declare their own hand dead.
 - If three players are disqualified, the game ends, with nobody paying anyone.

-> ### NOTE: If you're an American Mah-Jongg player, the rules for dead hands in Riichi Advanced are different from the rules you may be used to.
-We couldn't find a clear and comprehensive description for how most players rule on dead hands, that also covered the many edge cases we could think of (*MJME* was insufficient).
+> #### NOTE: If you play American Mah-Jongg, the rules for dead hands in Riichi Advanced are different from the rules you may be used to.
+We couldn't find a clear description for how most players rule on dead hands, that also covered the many edge cases we could think of (*MJME* was insufficient).
 We also couldn't find agreement among experts on some of our edge cases.
-So, we feel that our own rules here are the best compromise we can reasonably implement.
+So, we feel that our own rules here, which avoids all of the finicky rules situations we could think of, are the best compromise we can reasonably implement.

 ## Another Game